 In accordance with the provisions of the Clery Act, the College of Pharmacy maintains a public crime log containing the following information for each crime reported: crime classification, date and time of offense, location of offense, and the disposition of the complaint.
 As per the federal requirement, this information will be made available within two (2) business days from the date of occurrence/report.
 The crime log contains information related to crimes reported during the most recent 60-day period.
 Any portion of the log older than 60 days will be made available within two (2) business days of a request for public inspection.
-To review the log, you may stop by the office of the Administrative Assistant for Administration and Finance and HR Liaison, room 125, between the hours of 8 a.m. and 5 p.m., Monday through Friday.
+To review the log, you may stop by the office of the Facilities Coordinator & Human Resources Liaison between the hours of 8 a.m. and 5 p.m., Monday through Friday.
 These statistics reflect all reported allegations of criminal activity, regardless of the outcome of any conduct/criminal proceeding.